jngtz/rdupilot/README.md

 # rdupilot
-R scripts and functions developed to access, analyze and geotag images using ardupilot flight logs
+R scripts and functions developed to access, analyze and geotag images using ardupilot flight logs.